brettcannon/python-launcher/README.md

 more specific.
 This leads to a switch in the search algorithm to the one most appropriate to the specificity of the version.

-You can always run the Python Launcher with `PYVENV_DEBUG` set to some value to have it output logging details of how it is performing its search.
+You can always run the Python Launcher with `PYLAUNCH_DEBUG` set to some value to have it output logging details of how it is performing its search.

 ### `py -3.6` (specific version)